Do all mothers-to-be need to attend a breastfeeding class?

 Can I come to the Lactation Center if I deliver at another hospital?

 Yes!
-We would be happy to have you visit our center, located in the Women’s Center at St. Francis Hospital.
+We would be happy to have you visit our centers, located in the Women’s Center at Bon Secours St. Francis Hospital and the Roper St. Francis Mount Pleasant Hospital.

 Will my insurance cover my visit for a breastfeeding consultation?